 Howdy!
 My name is Justin Turpin.
-I'm a software engineer currently doing devops for a tech company in Newport, California.
+I'm a software engineer currently doing backend for a legal tech company in California.
 I've been programming since I was pretty young: as a kid, me and my brother had delusions of grandeur and tried to create a videogame so we could get rich.
 We started with this software called 3D Rad, then moved on to something called Darkbasic).
 Since making a game requires slightly more time and expertise than two kids with a free Summer, we never got to make our game that was most likely a terrible ripoff of Halo.
 Nonetheless, that set us both off on the quest to become effective programmers.

 When I was 11 I got this yellow book called "Introduction to Game Programming" or something like that - it contained Visual C++ 6.0 Introductory Edition, the DirectX SDK and a low-poly model animator.
 I didn't make any games with this, but I did learn a lot of C++, MFC, the Windows API and some DirectX over the next few years.
 Later I learned how to use wxWidgets as it was the only free cross-platform GUI toolkit at the time.
 I owe any programming skills I have to freely available C++ tutorials online at the time.